Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

    1116700.00
 ```

-I think those are probably outliers too used to signify a dud redemption.
-I might add those.
+I think those are probably outliers too used to signify a redemption.
+I might add those.... but I might not since they are outlierishly high.
+Why would those be redemptions.
+I'm actually not sure how to treat those values tbh.

+### Additional thoughts about Redemption Bookings
+I wrote an outlier test that I think is useful.
+When that fails on a day when we run this model incrementally (even though we're doing full refreshes right now), it'd be nice if it sent a slack messages to an alerts channel.
+If there is an outlierishly high redemption for a day... perhaps we wrote a bug enabling too many redemptions.

+____
 ## Valid and bookable routes

 Harder problem here....mainly because I was unclear what the question was asking.
-But by inspecting the data, I think I figured out what it meant!
+I screwed it up the first time.
+But by inspecting the data, I think I figured out what the question meant!

 ### The routes view
 Before we tackle the data...let's try to understand the routes view query a bit better in the postgres dump file.